xavier-rdo/my-tech-monitoring/README.md

 ## Postgres database bootstrapping through Docker

-The [`Dockerfile`](docker/Postgres/Dockerfile) file creates a new Docker image based on the latest `Postgres` official image and runs some bootstrapping SQL scripts (from the [docker/Postgres/src](docker/Postgres/src) folder) that create :
+This project embeds a [`Dockerfile`](docker/Postgres/Dockerfile) that creates a new Docker image based on the latest `Postgres` official image and runs some bootstrapping SQL scripts (from the [docker/Postgres/src](docker/Postgres/src) folder) that create :

 * an `app` user (password `app`)
 * an `app` database